OriTzadok-hub/FilesAssignment/README.md

 in the main code we create a class for each search criteria accordingly(TargtDir or TargetFile) ,

-we run multiple processes , each of them gets a class and runs it's search function to find all the matching files/directories, all the details of the matching files/directories gets sotred in the shared array.
+we run multiple processes , each of them gets a class and runs it's search function to find all the matching files/directories, all the details of the matching files/directories gets stored in the shared array.

 when we finish searching we then create a CSV file from all the details in the shared array.

-Note:I didn't manage to create the criteria of "Files created in the last hour" due to lack my of knowledge in the syntax  of how to manipulate the time parameters received from the files
-(if I did , I would have created a 3rd class that will inherit from the Target class and will have it's own main search function).